The Sword AND The Stone (Part Ten)

 Why create a paper trail of having engaged with someone who credibly claims to have been involved in the robbery if you can neither prosecute nor make a deal for the paintings return with them?
 That is one scenario might possibly explain the persistent and threatening calls to the museum.

-The 1994 ransom note to the Museum stated, perhaps as a means of demonstrating an inside knowledge of the crime and its aftermath, that: "The paintings had been stolen to gain someone a reduction in a prison sentence, but as that opportunity had dwindled dramatically there was no longer a primary motive for keeping the artwork."
+A 1994 ransom note to the Museum stated, perhaps as a means of demonstrating an inside knowledge of the crime and its aftermath, that: "The paintings had been stolen to gain someone a reduction in a prison sentence, but as that opportunity had dwindled dramatically there was no longer a primary motive for keeping the artwork."

 Ramsay for example in the Spring of 1990, shortly after the Gardner Heist was a star witness (in absentia) in the trial and conviction of spy ringleader, Clyde Lee Conrad.
 Even prosecuting Ramsay after Conrad's conviction could throw Ramsay's testimony and the legitimacy of Conrad's conviction into question.
 The portrayal of Ramsay as an impressionable young soldier who had been exploited by the older and treacherous Conrad, whom Ramsay was said to have looked to as a father figure might be put int doubt.